-Lord Jagannath keeps on grabbing the attention of his devotees from the beginning till the end of the rituals, of the car festival in Puri Jagannath Temple.
+Lord Jagannath keeps on grabbing the attention of his devotees from the beginning until the end of the rituals, of the car festival in Puri Jagannath Temple.
 But, the most interesting and weird among all these days does shift the eyeballs and bhakti of the devotees from God Jagannath to Mahalakshmi.
 Now how is that interesting?

 Goddess MahaLakshmi at Gundicha Temple